 - Upload the completed application and all supporting documents to the DocuSign portal.
 Sign the application and select “Finish” to submit your application.

 Please note that all information in your submission is subject to the Public Records Act and is considered a public record.
-Submissions marked “private” or “confidential” do not prevent them from being made publicly available.
+Submissions marked “private” or “confidential” don't prevent them from being made publicly available.

 What to expect after you submit your application

 We review applications on a first-in-first-out basis.
-Review times vary based on the number of pending applications.
-When we complete your application review, we’ll send you a registration confirmation email with an attached copy of your Certificate of Registration.
-Please note that you are not registered until you receive the Certificate of Registration.
+Review times vary based on the number of pending applications. nce we complete your application review, you’ll receive a registration confirmation email that includes a copy of your Certificate of Registration.
+You aren’t officially registered until you receive this Certificate.

-If we determine you are not required to register or you withdraw your registration before approval, you can request a refund.
+If you choose to withdraw your registration before approval, you can request a refund.

 You will need to renew your registration by March 1 of each year.